-Once he’d completed the tourist bit and got his photos taken with Paris’s famous landmarks, Garry headed off to Versailles and more photos!
+Once he’d completed the tourist bit and got his photo taken with the famous landmarks of Paris, Garry headed off to Versailles to take more photos!

 Due to Garry messing about taking photos, it was another long day!
 And once again meant a late arrival in Pacy-sur-Eure, Garry’s stop for the night.